AlbertoMartinezMunoz/rpi-setup-tutorial/README.md

 In case the "keep alive" hack doesn't work, another hack for monitoring the wifi connection and restarting it again in case it has been droped.

 First a script for checking the connectivity and restarting it again should be created.
 The canonical location for it will be inside `/usr/local/sbin` the script will be launched by cron so we will create a cron folder for the cron scripts.

+A log for the system will be added each time the network manager is reset.
+This way, the date of the last restart of the network manager due to the wlan0 issue can be readed using `dmesg`.

 The final path for the script will be  `/usr/local/sbin/cron/restart-network.sh`:

 ```shell
 #!/bin/bash